Unseeable8710/Mole-Chrome-Theme/README.md

 This is the code for my theme "Mole!".
 If you want to install an older version, the code and packages are here.
 The official page can be found at https://chrome.google.com/webstore/detail/mole/ppabjmaplbgfpaclleoaciomjfnbilca.

 ## Download
 Get whatever version that you want.

-DO NOT GET THE SOURCE CODE UNLESS YOU WANT TO DOWNLOAD EVERY VERSION!
+*** Important Note: Do not click "Source code" unless you want to download every version!
+Downloading the other option gives you the source code anyway, since browser extensions are zipped, not compiled.***

 ## Installation
 ### Method 1